-The community-based service providers and the departments of human and social services are partners in the mission to deliver services to improve the health and well-being of many of the state's most vulnerable citizens.
+Community-based service providers, DSS, and DHS are partners in the mission to deliver services to improve the health and well-being of many of the state's most vulnerable citizens.
 We share many common goals and work collaboratively toward the achievement of these goals.
 The departments are advocates for the recipients of services and their families as well as for the community-based service providers.
 The departments are also responsible for regulating and the distribution of available funding to community-based service providers.
-Community-based service providers deliver a wide range of health, human and social services to the state's most vulnerable populations in partnership with the state and also serve as advocates with the departments and policymakers to improve access to and availability of services.
+Community-based service providers deliver a wide range of health, human, and social services to South Dakotans in partnership with the state, and also serve as advocates with the departments and policymakers to improve access and availability to services.
 While the departments and community-based service providers may have differing perspectives on regulatory and funding responsibilities on occasion, it is in the public interest that all involved parties respect perspectives and collectively work toward a consensus resolution.